kwelch/simple-react-starter/ReadMe.md

 It ended up being so minimal I felt it would be a good place to start in the event that I need to start another web app.

 If it helps you great, but it has already server my purposes.

+I welcome any feedback or pull request, please keep minimalism/non-opinoinated in mind.